-Counsel for Nationwide Insurance defending claims arising out of Hurricane Ike, including a $20 million claim where a favorable settlement was reached on the eve of trial.
-Other cases were resolved through successful motions practice and favorable settlements.
+Counsel for Nationwide Insurance defending claims arising out of Hurricane Ike.
+Resolved cases through successful motions practice and favorable settlements.

 Counsel for a national commercial airline challenging on preemption grounds an attempt by a state to independently regulate the on-board service of alcoholic beverages.

-Counsel for Boeing subsidiary Jeppesen Sanderson against claims of monopolization and tying in connection with its development of an iPad application for the display of aviation terminal charts.
+Counsel for Boeing subsidiary against claims of monopolization and tying.
 On summary judgment, obtained dismissal of all antitrust claims.
 SolidFX, LLC v.
 Jeppesen Sanderson, Inc., 935 F. Supp.
 2d 1069 (D. Colo.
 2013).

-Counsel for Barr Laboratories (now part of Teva Pharmaceuticals) defending an antitrust challenge to a so-called "reverse payment" settlement of Hatch-Waxman patent litigation regarding the drug Provigil® (modafinil).
+Counsel for Barr Laboratories defending an antitrust challenge to a so-called “reverse payment” settlement of Hatch-Waxman patent litigation regarding the drug Provigil® (modafinil).

-Counsel for Barr Laboratories (now part of Teva Pharmaceuticals) defending antitrust challenges in federal court and California state court to a so-called "reverse payment" settlement of Hatch-Waxman patent litigation regarding the drug ciprofloxacin.
-In a divided appeal, obtained affirmance of federal district court order granting summary judgment in both the Second Circuit and the Federal Circuit.
+Counsel for Barr Laboratories defending antitrust challenges in federal court, California state court, and Kansas state court to a so-called “reverse payment” settlement of Hatch-Waxman patent litigation regarding the drug Cipro® (ciprofloxacin).
+In a split appeal, obtained affirmance of federal district court order granting summary judgment in both the Second Circuit and the Federal Circuit.
 The Supreme Court denied certiorari in both cases.

 Solis v.
 Malkani, 638 F.3d 269 (4th Cir.
 2011): successfully argued for affirmance of a district court order awarding client fees for serving as an independent fiduciary appointed to oversee an ERISA plan.